Pegah1999/Building-a-Survey-Form/README.md

 # Building a Survey Form
-A HTML and CSS project that create a survey form
+A HTML and CSS project that creates a survey form